agrobofood/agrobofood-case-studies/_sources/case_studies/agROBOfood_WUR_UC_droneGHpests.rst.txt

-I-Catch – Monitoring and elimination Drone for greenhouse pests
+Monitoring and elimination Drone for greenhouse pests
 =================================================================